danny002951106/Data_Visualization/README.md

 - Top Regions: Identification of top-performing regions based on sales volume or revenue.

 ## AI-Powered Questions and Answers
-Utilizing advanced AI technology, the dashboard incorporates a feature for generating and answering relevant questions based on the sales data.
+Utilizing advanced AI technology, the dashboard incorporates a feature for generating and answering relevant questions based on sales data.
 Users can interact with the dashboard by asking queries related to sales trends, regional performance, brand popularity, and more.
 The AI engine provides accurate and insightful responses, enabling users to make informed decisions and strategies.

 ## Insights
 The Coca-Cola Sales Dashboard offers valuable insights that can drive strategic decisions and optimize sales strategies: